Favorability of Loss Landscape with Weight Decay Requires Both Large Overparametrization and Initialization: Additional experiments

 \cref{fig:ortho} shows the same results as \cref{fig:prop_opt} except that the data consists of $n$ random orthogonal unit vectors, with the labels again given by the corresponding output of a teacher two-layer ReLU network of width~$10$.
 Note that for such a dataset, the two different strategies for sampling nonempty activation cones (either uniformly at random or by observing the activation patterns of the neurons of a random network) both produce a uniform distribution over all nonempty activation cones.

 As highlighted by \cref{thm:orthogonal}, the orthogonal data case can be considered as worst case from a landscape point of view.
-Indeed, the transition to a benign landscape also happens around the width threshold $4\cdot \sum_{i=0}^{d-1} \binom{n-1}{i}$; but the fraction of cones with bad local minima is here almost complementary to the one with global minima.
-In other words, (almost) every activation cone either contains a bad local minimum or a global one.
-It makes the optimization harder, since the weights will converge towards a bad local minimum of the regularized objective as soon as the number of parameters $m$ is small with respect to $2^n$, as predicted by \cref{thm:orthogonal}.
+Indeed, the transition to a favorable landscape also happens around the width threshold $4\cdot \sum_{i=0}^{d-1} \binom{n-1}{i}$; but the fraction of cones with spurious local minima is here almost complementary to the one with global minima.
+In other words, (almost) every activation cone either contains a spurious local minimum or a global one.
+It makes the optimization harder, since the weights will converge towards a spurious local minimum of the regularized objective as soon as the number of parameters $m$ is small with respect to $2^n$, as predicted by \cref{thm:orthogonal}.

+\cref{fig:random_labels} shows the same results as \cref{fig:prop_opt} except that the labels $y$ are chosen uniformly at random from $[-1,1]$ instead of using a teacher network.

+\Cref{fig:large_n,fig:large_d} report the same experiment as \Cref{fig:prop_opt}, except with a much larger number of data points~$n$ or data dimension~$d$, respectively.

+In \Cref{fig:random_labels,fig:large_d}, the behavior is consistent with that of \Cref{fig:prop_opt}, the proportion of non-empty activation cones containing a global minima approaches $1$ once the network width~$m$ exceeds the number of non-empty neuron activation patterns.
+At the same time, the fraction of cones containing spurious local minima is close to $0$ beyond this threshold.

+\Cref{fig:large_n} however slightly differs from \Cref{fig:prop_opt}, as the fraction of spurious local minima, even in the underparametrized regime, seems to vanish to $0$ as $n$ grows large.
+We believe this is due to the specific data structure considered in our experiments, where labels are $y_i$ are given by the output of a small teacher network and that in such a case (i.e., without any label noise), the \textit{favorability threshold} should be much smaller (and actually correspond approximately to the number of parameters of the teacher network).

 \paragraph{Compute.} Experiments for \cref{fig:prop_opt,fig:prop_opt_random_vector} take less than 10 CPU hours on Dual Intel Xeon E5-2643 v3 CPUs each.
 Experiments for \cref{fig:ortho} take around 100 CPU hours on the same hardware.